 How to get to the Gatún Locks

 The best way to get to the Gatún Locks is via the Panama Canal Railway, which runs between Panama City and Colón.
-Tickets are US$25 per adult.
+Tickets are around US$40 per adult.
 You’ll then need to take a taxi from the station to the locks.
 Negotiate to get the best price!

 Note that the train runs Monday to Friday only.

-Tour companies can organise day trips – look online for options.
-Alternatively, you can drive to the locks from Panama City.
+Tour companies can organise day trips, such as this tour to the Gatun Locks from Panama City.

 How to visit the Pedro Miguel Locks